 laton ko chehare pe dale wo so raha hay

 kaheen zaya-e-rukh ko churao bahut andhera hay’

 According to the history of Indian languages, Sanskrit language gave birth to Prakirt language and from it emerged seven Apabhransas (Apabhramsa, Avahansa) including Awadhi apabhransa.
-Bhojpuri originated from Awadhi, whereas Hindi is older than Hindi that developed in 15th century.
-UNO has given it a status of language but India has not because of political considerations.
+Bhojpuri originated from Awadhi, and is older than Hindi that developed in 15th century.
+Therefore, UNO has given it status of a language but India has not because of political considerations.
 UNO has published declaration of human rights in 154 languages of the world and Bhojpuri is one of them.
-In the 1960s, the first president of India, Rajendra Prasad, who hailed from Bihar, asked Actor Nazir Hussainto make a movie in Bhojpuri, which eventually led to first Bhojpuri film's release in 1963.
-Bhojpuri cinema history begins with the well-received film Ganga Maiyya Tohe Piyari Chadhaibo.
+In the 1960s, the first president of India, Rajendra Prasad, who hailed from Bihar, asked Actor Nazir Hussain to make a movie in Bhojpuri, which eventually led to first Bhojpuri film's release in 1963.

-It was the headquarters of North-Eastern Railway, where the choti and bari (small and broad gauge) railway lines meet.
-The ride to mountain resorts was very interesting as the train often creaked, the engine got too hot and stopped at various strange places to take rest and cool down in the mountains, where people came out to breath the mountain air and enjoy the scenery.
+Gorakhpur was the headquarter of North-Eastern Railway, where the choti and bari (small and broad gauge) railway lines meet.
+The ride to mountain resorts on it are very interesting as the train often creaked, the engine got too hot and stopped at various strange places to take rest and cool down in the mountains, where people came out to breath the mountain air and enjoy the scenery.
 On one such occasion when the train stopped and people came to know that the Quaid-i-Azam was travelling on it, people gathered round his compartment till he came out, and Raja Saheb who was with him told me that one person asked him as to what would happen after Pakistan is created.
 The Quaid-i-Azam replied, ‘hum badshah banega’.